harlemmuniz/apache_spark_streaming/README.md

 # apache_spark_streaming
-A streaming project using Spark to listen from Kafka and write to Big Query
+A streaming project using Spark and Google Dataproc to listen from Kafka and write to Big Query